 - Joint academic advising

-- Eligible to purchase an ECU One Card
+- Eligible to purchase an ECU 1 Card to get access to:

 - Access to ECU Libraries

-- Access to Here’s How ECU Career Services virtual workshop series
+- Access to Virtual Job Shadow, ECU Career Services’ virtual workshop series

-By participating you will have a seamless degree-completion pathway to graduation at ECU.
+By participating you will have access to extensive resources geared to guide you through the transfer process at ECU.

 Fayetteville State University and Wayne Community College Partnership